 When you visit Belize Botanic Gardens you will be amazed to know that this property was nothing but cleared farmland in 1993 when Ken duPlooy bought it and started planting.
 This 45-acre garden is now home to over 2000 plant species, including hundreds of native species of plants and trees.

-As a not-for-profit organization, BBG exists to serve as gardens and educational grounds for the Belizean community to enjoy and take advantage of, as well as a scientific and living germplasm resource pool for botanical and horticultural institutions world-wide.
+As a not-for-profit organization, BBG exists to serve as gardens and educational grounds for the Belizean community and visitors to enjoy and take advantage of, as well as a scientific and living germplasm resource pool for botanical and horticultural institutions world-wide.
 The focus of our collections is native and exotic plants of Belize, as well as non-native and non-invasive plant species.
 We strive to educate local communities and international visitors of the importance of protecting native plants and ecosystems.

 BBG is financed mainly by adjacent duPlooys Jungle Lodge, through the visitation and generosity of the local community and international visitors, and through funds granted to us by various institutions.
 In addition, support and donations from visitors and loyal plant lovers helps us to reach our project goals and annual budget.
 We are fortunate to be in an area rich with tropical flora and fauna diversity.